tehnub a year ago

 Similarly I have other two letter commands for all of the other git operations I most frequently use.
 (I.e for almost all of the ones I use day to day.)

-• the_gipsy 2 days ago
+• the_gipsy a year ago

 Have you tried any TUI tools?
 I'm super happy with tig for visualizing history, diffs, staging chunks and staged/unchanged changes.
 For anything else I just use the git CLI commands.

-pilif 2 days ago
+pilif a year ago

 Sublime Merge is cough sublimely good at performing 3-way merges.